 Supreme Court Upholds Privacy Rights in Requiring Warrant to Search Cell Phones

-It was a big win for advocates of privacy rights groups on June 25, 2014 when the United States Supreme Court unanimously ruled that police officers must obtain a search warrant before searching the mobile phones of people they arrest.
+It was a big win for advocates of privacy rights groups on June over 35, 2014 when the United States Supreme Court unanimously ruled that police officers must obtain a search warrant before searching the mobile phones of people they arrest.

 The initial victory is for the 12 million Americans who are arrested each year, but it’s potential reach is much broader.
 The ruling may likely apply to the search of computers, laptops and tablets and may extend to third parties like phone companies, which also hold phone records.